 Through our research and development efforts, we have also identified a topical pleuromutilin product candidate, BC-7013, for which we have completed a Phase 1 clinical trial.
 We believe that this pleuromutilin compound is well suited for the topical treatment of a variety of Gram-positive infections, including uncomplicated skin and skin structure infections.

 CONTEPO™ (fosfomycin for injection) is a potentially first-in-class epoxide intravenous (“IV”) antibiotic in the United States with a broad spectrum of bactericidal Gram-negative and Gram-positive activity, including activity against many contemporary multi-drug resistant (“MDR”) strains that threaten hospitalized patients.
 IV fosfomycin has an extensive commercial history in markets outside the United States, where it has been used broadly for over 45 years to treat a variety of indications, including complicated urinary tract infections, bacteremia, pneumonia and skin infections.
 In October 2018, Nabriva Therapeutics submitted a New Drug Application (NDA) to the FDA to seek marketing approval for CONTEPO™ to treat cUTIs, including acute pyelonephritis.
 On April 30, 2019, we received a Complete Response Letter (CRL) from the FDA for the NDA.
 The CRL requests that Nabriva address issues related to facility inspections and manufacturing deficiencies at one of Nabriva’s contract manufacturers prior to the FDA approving the NDA.
-Nabriva plans to request a “Type A” meeting to discuss the FDA’s findings.
-The FDA did not request any new clinical data and did not raise any concerns with regard to the safety of CONTEPO.
+In December 2019, Nabriva resubmitted its New Drug Application (NDA) to the FDA for CONTEPO™ (fosfomycin) for injection for the treatment of complicted urinary tract infections(cUTIs), including acture pyelonephritis.
+Nabriva anticipates a six-month review period by the FDA.